Heirs’ Property

 Heirs’ property is property passed to family members by inheritance, usually without a will, or without an estate planning strategy.
 Typically, it is created when land is passed from someone who dies “intestate,” meaning without a will, to their spouse, children, or others who may be legally entitled to the property.
-However, even if the person who died had a will, they may still create heirs’ property by leaving the property to multiple heirs.
-In both instances, the heirs own the property as “tenants in common,” which means they each own an interest in the undivided land.
-In other words, rather than each heir owning their own individual lot, they all own the whole property.
-Finally, unless the heirs go to the appropriate administrative agency or court in their locality, and have the title or deed to the land changed to reflect their ownership, the land remains in the name of the person who died.
-For the heirs, owning property as tenants in common without clear title leads to many problems, as outlined below.
+(See box below regarding how a will can create heirs’ property too.)
+If the property is inherited without a will, the heirs own the property as tenants in common, which means they each own an interest in the undivided property.
+These interests may be equal or the heirs may inherit different percentages of the property, depending on state law.
+In other words, rather than each heir owning their own individual lot or piece of the property, they each own an interest in the whole property.
+Unless the heirs go to the appropriate administrative agency or court in their locality, and have the title or deed to the land changed to reflect their ownership, the land remains in the name of the person who died.
+For the heirs, owning property as tenants in common without clear title leads to many problems, which are discussed in detail below.

-Heirs’ property is most predominant among African American landholders in the South and has been a significant driver of African American land loss in the United States.
+Heirs’ property has been a significant driver of land loss for particularly African American farmers in the United States.
 For example, in parts of South Carolina and Georgia, the Coastal Community Foundation of South Carolina estimated that 14 million acres of heirs’ property has been lost since the Civil War.

-Heirs’ property is also an issue for communities in Appalachia, Latinx communities in the Southwest, and Indigenous communities living on reservations.
+Heirs’ property is also an issue for many communities in Appalachia, Latine communities in the Southwest, and Indigenous communities living on reservations.
+Ultimately, heirs’ property can increase land insecurity for entire communities and impede the transfer of intergenerational wealth while also creating challenges for access to loans and government grants and assistance.

 State “intestate succession” laws govern who are heirs to property when someone dies without a will.
 In the US, every state’s law provides that family members who inherit property from someone who dies without a will own the property as tenants in common.
 If the tenants in common do not change the deed to the property to reflect that they own it, the property remains in the name of the deceased person rather than those who inherited it.

-If the original heirs then die without a will, and their descendants inherit the original heirs’ interests in the land, each additional heir now has an ownership interest in the entire property.
+If the original heirs then die without a will, and their descendants inherit the original heirs’ interests in the land, each additional heir now has an ownership interest in the property.
 After a couple generations, there could be 25 heirs, each having an ownership interest in the land.
 After another generation, there could be 50 owners.
-Yet, the deed to the land will still show the original ancestor, now perhaps the current heirs’ great grandfather, as the owner.
-These 50 heirs, each with an interest in the land, now have a “cloudy title,” since the deed remains in the name of the great grandfather.
+The deed to the land will still show the original ancestor, now perhaps the current heirs’ great grandfather, as the owner.
+These 50 heirs who each hold an interest in the land now have a “cloudy title,” since the deed remains in the name of the great grandfather who has long since died.
 This ownership structure is problematic for the landowners, for reasons explained below.

-In 1980, the Emergency Land Fund estimated that 41 percent of land owned by African Americans in the Black Belt South was held as heirs’ property, for a total of 3.8 million acres.1 There have been a few more recent localized studies performed: one study from 2010 looked at 365 counties in 11 southern states where African Americans made up 25 percent or more of the population.
-This study extrapolated from the data collected and determined that heirs’ property comprised 1.6 million acres valued at $6.6 billion.2 The Federation of Southern Cooperatives estimates that 60 percent of African American-owned land is held as heirs’ property.
-Some media outlets have estimated that a third of African American-owned land in the south is held as heirs’ property—3.5 million acres valued at approximately $28 billion.3
+Recent estimates of heirs' property amounts and values build off many decades of work performed by other organizations and entities: In 1980, the Emergency Land Fund estimated that 41 percent of land owned by African Americans in the Black Belt South was held as heirs’ property, for a total of 3.8 million acres.2 There have been a few more recent localized studies performed: one study from 2010 looked at 365 counties in 11 southern states where African Americans made up 25 percent or more of the population.
+This study extrapolated from the data collected and determined that heirs’ property comprised 1.6 million acres valued at $6.6 billion.3 The Federation of Southern Cooperatives estimates that 60 percent of African American-owned land is held as heirs’ property.
+Some media outlets have estimated that a third of African American-owned land in the south is held as heirs’ property—3.5 million acres valued at approximately $28 billion.4

-More recently, studies have been done using computer data to estimate how much heirs' property exists.
-One comprehensive study, commissioned by the Policy Research Center for Socially Disadvantaged Farmers and Ranchers at Alcorn State in Mississippi, conservatively estimates that across the 14 southern states studied, there are 579,000 parcels of heirs' property totaling 6.8 million acres, with a value of $47.3 billion.4
+A recent regional study, commissioned by the National Policy Research Center at Alcorn State University in Mississippi, conservatively estimates that across the 14 southern states studied, there are 579,000 parcels of heirs’ property totaling 6.8 million acres, with a value of $47.3 billion.5

 Appalachia is known as a region where there are substantial amounts of heirs’ property.
-In 2005, B. James Deaton, an agricultural economist, estimated that in a single county in Appalachian Kentucky between 14-24 percent of property was held as heirs’ property.5 Currently, there are broader studies underway to determine the amount of land in Appalachia held as heirs’ property.6
+In 2005, B. James Deaton, an agricultural economist, estimated that in a single county in Appalachian Kentucky between 14-24 percent of property was held as heirs’ property.6 Currently, there are broader studies underway to determine the amount of land in Appalachia held as heirs’ property.7

-Indigenous people also hold a significant amount of land in the United States as heirs’ property.
+Indigenous people also hold a significant amount of land in the United States as heirs’ property, or fractionated land.
 The Dawes Severalty Act of 1887 (the General Allotment Act) allowed for the division of Native American reservations into allotments for individual tribal members and made inheritance of these plots of land subject to state law.
-However, Native Americans did not treat land as a commodity, were not legally permitted by the U.S. to use wills to transfer land until 1910, and were unfamiliar with U.S. legal mechanisms such as wills.7 If someone died “owning” an allotment, their heirs were left the property via intestate succession laws of the state, and title remained in the name of the ancestor who died, creating significant amounts of heirs’ property.8
+However, Indigenous people did not treat land as a commodity, were not legally permitted by the U.S. to use wills to transfer land until 1910, and were unfamiliar with U.S. legal mechanisms such as wills.8 If someone died “owning” an allotment, their heirs were left the property via intestate succession laws of the state, and title remained in the name of the ancestor who died, creating significant amounts of heirs’ property, known as fractionated land.9

-African American rural landholdings have significantly declined over the last 100 years from the almost 16 million acres of farmland operated by farmers in 1910 (14 percent of all farm operators), to less than 3 million acres operated by African American farmers in 2017 (1.5 percent of all farm operators).14 A number of factors have contributed to this loss, most of which stem from devastating and systemic racial discrimination:
+African American rural landholdings have significantly declined over the last 100 years from the almost 16 million acres of farmland operated by farmers in 1910 (14 percent of all farm operators), to less than 3 million acres operated by African American farmers in 2017 (1.5 percent of all farm operators).10 A number of factors have contributed to this loss:

 There are numerous challenges for landowners who are heirs’ property owners, including the following: